openquoll/react-mug/README.md

 };
 ```

-For brevity, a state container is also called a mug.
+For brevity, a state container is called a mug.

-In addition, a mug's state type can be either implicitly inferred as above or explicitly declared as below:
+A mug's state type can be either implicitly inferred as above or explicitly declared as below:

 ```tsx
 import { construction, Mug } from 'react-mug';